 It’s easy to leave user testing to only your staff or team members, but they know how it’s “supposed” to be used and follow that path.
 Real users work differently, think differently, and you will get different feedback from them.
-They bring their experiences and expectations from using other software with them in addition to unique ways to performing tasks.
-They can tell you areas where your software is missing features, doesn’t perform as expected, has things named differently than expected, fails to meet their needs, and more.
+They bring their experiences and expectations from using other software with them in addition to unique ways of performing tasks.
+They can tell you areas where your software is missing features, doesn’t perform as expected, has things named differently than expected, fail to meet their needs, and more.
 This feedback will allow you to quickly make tweaks to the software that will help ensure user satisfaction at launch.

 6. A Lack of Onboarding

 The software is launched, users are alerted, they sign in, and then there is silence.
 Silence from the company and the users.
 This isn’t good!
 What about onboarding?
 Too often companies don’t pay enough attention to the presentation of the messages that go out to the user or even send enough messages, to properly onboard them.
 The most crucial time for interacting with users starts the moment they access the new software for the first time.
 This is the time expectations are set, training is delivered, engagement is strengthened, and relationships are built.
 Before launching your new software, it is essential to design a series of onboarding messages to support user adoption.
 Messages should be delivered daily within the first week and then slowly decrease in frequency over the first month to weekly over the next three months.
 Each time you make an update, your messaging should pick up again to deliver training on the changes and show users how to make the most of your software to ensure long-term success.
 Videos and webinars make onboarding easy.